ChaconMoon/ChaconMoon/README.md

 I have spent a lot of programming for cross-platform applications, I've learned this during this time

 - Java as a language to learn OOP and database connections. :coffee:
-- Java Java as a programming language in Android Studio 📱
+- Java as a programming language in Android Studio 📱
 - C# with the MAUI library to create applications for mobile devices. :palm_tree:
 - Python with Bottle to make dinamic websites :sake: